-These difficult decisions and actions were necessary due to the financial position but have resulted in creating a sustainable business model with a significant in-year surplus.
-We have no doubt that additional financial challengers lie ahead in with the cost of living rises in 2022/23 and beyond, but we are in a much stronger position to now deal with such challenges.
+The decisions and actions taken to restore this surplus position were difficult but were necessary to create a sustainable business model with a significant in-year surplus.
+We have no doubt that additional financial challenges lie ahead in with the cost of living rises in 2023/24 and beyond, but we are in a much stronger position to now deal with such challenges.